enviroCar/enviroCar-app/README.md

 ## Installation

-Use the [Google Play Store](https://play.google.com/store/apps/details?id=org.envirocar.app) to install the app on your devide.
+Use the [Google Play Store](https://play.google.com/store/apps/details?id=org.envirocar.app) to install the app on your device.

 We are planning to include the project into F-Droid in the near future.